smfelton/smfelton.github.io/projects.md

 ----------------------
 ## Published Research Projects
-This section doesn't cover every paper I wrote, but it does describe some of the major research projects I got to work on.
+These are some of the major research projects I got to work on.
+You can see a full list of my publications [here](/publications).

 **Self-Folding Machines**
 As part of a larger effort to develop [Printable Programmable Machines](https://ppm.csail.mit.edu/), we developed and tested different ways to make structures and mechanisms that fold themselves from flat sheets.